Hey therE! I'm Amber.

 Below you'll find my professional bio (and a little more about me personally through the words of my own sweet mom).

-Amber Campion is an internationally recognized transformational coach, lifestyle strategist, and mind/body teacher.
+Amber Campion is an internationally recognized lifestyle strategist and mind/body teacher.
 She is known for combining the practical with 'the magical' for truly life enhancing results.

 Amber has been teaching neuroscience backed mind/body practices for more than a decade and is the founder of DRM: Dynamic Release Method.
 She is also the creator of The Changemakers Circle, The Changemakers Adventure, & The Changemakers Quest.
 Through her esteemed coaching programs, trainings, and retreats she has guided hundreds of bright, high achieving visionary types to create real inward success (personal happiness and health) as well as sustainable outward success (fulfilling work and wealth).